marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

       memset (d, '\0', 32);
     }

+.. option:: -Wbuiltin-declaration-mismatch

+  Default option value for :option:`-Wno-builtin-declaration-mismatch`.

-.. option:: -Wno-builtin-macro-redefined, -Wbuiltin-macro-redefined
+.. option:: -Wno-builtin-macro-redefined

   Do not warn if certain built-in macros are redefined.
 This suppresses warnings for redefinition of ``__TIMESTAMP__``, ``__TIME__``, ``__DATE__``, ``__FILE__``, and ``__BASE_FILE__``.

+.. option:: -Wbuiltin-macro-redefined

+  Default option value for :option:`-Wno-builtin-macro-redefined`.

-.. option:: -Wstrict-prototypes, -Wno-strict-prototypes
+.. option:: -Wstrict-prototypes

   .. note::